richard-sim/build-sys-eval/README.md

 * Limited toolchain support built-in
 * No interoperability with other build systems out of the box
 * No third-party library support/package management
-* Configuration script errors generally don't show the file/line of the error or the error message, just that there was an error somewhere.
+* ~~Configuration script errors generally don't show the file/line of the error or the error message, just that there was an error somewhere.~~ FIXED!
+PR submitted to Premake.
+* By its nature as a strictly build file generation system, it has limitations to how you can configure/script certain things.
+As these are limitations of the underlying build tools that it targets (i.e. Visual Studio), it's not unreasonable to have the limitations however.

+### Conclusion

+Premake feels antiquainted in some ways, but the bones are there and are understandable.
+With the exception of a non-blocking bug, it works as expected.
+It does not have any concept of package management or package managers, so that has to be handled separately - but I'm OK with separation of concerns here.
+Separating build configuration (Premake) and dependency/package management (vkpkg, Conan, maybe xmake?) feels like the right design.
+Unlike web and mobile development, there are relatively few external dependencies to manage where I won't be likely to want to make local changes anyway.

 ## XMake